therandomfool/Sigmond-Sea-Monsters-P5.JS/README.md

 - This is a p5.js adaption of the Nodebox script:
 - "Aquatics!" by Lieven Menschaert (using Johan Gielis' Superformula equations)

-- "seamonsters" randomly createded and placed on the canvas
+- "seamonsters" randomly created and placed on the canvas

 ![seamonsters](assets/seamonsters.gif)